Mysta3/Mysta3/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Myshawne Stallings
 ==========================================================================================================================================

-Software Engineer
+Aspiring Security Engineer
 -----------------

-I have worked for a combined eight years in various industries such as; Education, agriculture, and Software Development, where I have held titles such as Desktop Support Technician, Associate Webmaster, and Software Engineer.
-Currently a Software Engineer that works to enhance internal tools to better support Customer Success teams while contributing to experimentation-led feature projects.
-Currently, my interests revolve around web application security, feature development, and global impact.
+Accomplished IT professional with 10 years of combined experience with a background in IT Support & Software Development.
+My new focus has me focusing on the security side of things.
+Throughout my career I have dabbled in security focused projects such as configuring and establishing a Patch Management System to creating a Hardening policy for workstations both domestically and internationally.
+Currently, my interests revolve around Web Application, Network and Cloud security.
+I recently completed my Foundations in Ethical Hacking class provided by Udacity.
+I enjoy being apart of communities where knowledge can exchanged!
+If you want to work on something let me know, I am always open to collaboration!

 * 🌍  I'm based in Southern California
 * 🖥️  See my portfolio at [My Portfolio](http://myshawnestallings.netlify.app/)